 Go grab some hot rice from your rice cooker and kimchi out of the fridge.
 Enjoy your soup with them.

 I hope your hard day will be rewarded with this bowl of soup and find a home-style Korean comfort in this season.
-I did with mine.
+It gave me the comfort I needed.

 I don’t get excited much for snow anymore.
-I worry more about road being slippery and dirty afterward.
+Maybe because I worry more about road being slippery and dirty afterward.
 I must have lost my childhood innocence.

 But having a soup like this, it brings a different kind of magic – a magic that takes you back to the past and savor the moment of pure innocence.